-When you walk into Decatur & Sons, you may feel like you’ve entered a time capsule of sorts—this full-service barbershop, located in New York City’s Chelsea Market, has managed to capture the vintage middle Americana look and feel of a similar establishment in the 1950s.
+When you walk into Decatur & Sons, you may feel like you’ve entered a time capsule of sorts—this full-service barbershop is located in NYC's Chelsea Market.

-Every now and then in New York City, one gets to see “union rats”—they are those large, inflatable, grey rats that are put up by trade unions to call attention to some kind of dispute between them and their employers.
-Menacing and grotesque, these 12-foot rats make their presence felt no matter when they are placed—but did you know that there’s a bronze version of the union rat located in the heart of Midtown Manhattan? (more…)
+Menacing and grotesque, the inflatable union rats make their presence felt no matter when they are placed—but did you know that there’s a bronze version of the same located in the heart of Midtown Manhattan?

 The Little Lebowski Shop at 125 Thompson Street is a veritable temple to the movie The Big Lebowski starring Jeff Bridges.

 Kitty City was a miniature metropolis designed exclusively for members of the feline species by a team consisting of kids, architects, artists, etc. at Flux Factory in Long Island City.

 German artist Tobias Rehberger has recreated Frankfurt's Bar Oppenheimer in New York City at Chelsea's Hotel Americano.